-Related Policies: INST.B.20.030 Effective Date of Accreditation Actions

-Policy Title: Processes for Seeking Approval of Change of Control
+INST.F.20.070 Processes for Seeking Approval of Change of Control

 HLC's Board will make all decisions regarding approval of applications reviewed under this policy taking into consideration a Change of Control report developed as a result of the evaluation of any such application.
 For such Change of Control evaluations, HLC staff may require an on-site visit to gather evidence about the proposed Change of Control, Structure or Organization.